Mohamed Kallon: AEK Athens

-Al-Shabab

-He moved to Al-Shabab of the United Arab Emirates in 2008.
-He was released after picking up a serious injury in an international match.
+Al-Shaab

+In August 2008, Kallon signed with UAE Pro League club Al-Shaab for the 2008–09 season.
+He was released from his contract after a few months due to poor performances.

-Kallon FC
+Kallon

-In October 2009, he signed for his own club Kallon FC.
+In October 2009, he signed for his own club Kallon.

-Shaanxi Baorong Chanba
+Later career

-On 1 March 2010, he joined the Chinese championship, signing a one-year deal with Shaanxi Baorong Chanba.
+On 1 March 2010, he joined the Chinese championship, signing a one-year deal with Shaanxi Chanba.
 Kallon made his CSL debut against Dalian Shide on 28 March and scored a penalty kick in 50th minute.
 He decided to leave after his contract was finished in December to be closer to his family.
+In 2011, he moved to India and signed with I-League club Chirag United Kerala.

-He returned to Kallon F.C. ahead of the 2012 CAF Confederation Cup, and scored the winning goal that got them to the second round.
+He returned to Kallon ahead of the 2012 CAF Confederation Cup, and scored the winning goal that got them to the second round.

 On 26 June 2014, was named the head coach of Sierra Leone u-17 side.

 On 22 March 2016, he announced his retirement as a player, having last played in 2014.